Arturo-1212/PTCGPB/README.md

 - Make sure you named your instance just the number "1", "2", "3", etc. and not "MuMu Player 1", "MuMu Player 2", etc.
 - Make sure you don't have other instances named the same even if they're not running.
 - The very first mumu instance in the list with the lock can't be used.
+- adb server could be bugged.
+Open a new terminal in C:\Program Files\Netease\MuMuPlayerGlobal-12.0\shell (Or wherever your MuMu is installed) and run the command adb devices.
+If you have yourr instances running and some are appearing offline or you have more devices than instances, run "adb kill-server" and then "adb start-server".
+Close all AHK scripts and run PTCGPB.ahk script again

 __Clicking top right at "Country or Menu"__
 - MuMu's emulator resolution must be 540x960 with 220dpi